Moandh81/mytek/README.md

 - Templates downloaded for free from https://www.templateshub.net/template/Electro-eCommerce-Website-Templates I modified few parts to meet the required specifications.
 Else, backend is coded and integrated from the scratch.

-- Templates I coded: cart.html, checkout.html, accounts tempaltes, order templates
+- Templates I coded: cart.html, checkout.html, accounts templates, order templates

 #### Programming Languages used